Environmental Protection Agency (EPA).

 A. General Requirements

 Under the CAA, the Administrator is required to approve a SIP submission that complies with the provisions of the CAA and applicable federal regulations.
 42 U.S.C.
 7410(k); 40 CFR 52.02(a).
 Thus, in reviewing SIP submissions, EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
-Accordingly, this action merely approves state law as meeting federal requirements and does not impose additional requirements beyond those imposed by state law.
+Accordingly, this action merely approves state law as meeting federal requirements and does not Start Printed Page 48441impose additional requirements beyond those imposed by state law.
 For that reason, this action:

 - Is not a “significant regulatory action” subject to review by the Office of Management and Budget under Executive Orders 12866 (58 FR 51735, October 4, 1993) and 13563 (76 FR 3821, January 21, 2011);